 Shopper marketing focuses on improving the customer shopping experience and increasing product awareness in-store and online.
 Most shopper marketing tries to influence customers while they’re shopping.

-A survey of purchase journeys found that 85% of purchases involve brands the customer has already tried.
+A survey of purchase journeys conducted by Nielsen in 2023, found that 85% of purchases involve brands the customer has already tried.
 And 22% of consumers report feeling worried or nervous about trying a new brand.
 Brands don’t have an easy job to establish themselves in the market, so adopting at least some shopper marketing techniques is a great place to start.

 When it comes to your customer acquisition strategy, these shopper marketing techniques can help to build trust, increase brand awareness, and convince potential customers to buy.
 Here are some shopper marketing campaign ideas and below this you'll find real-life shopper marketing campaign examples.
 For more detail, see our guide on Shopper Marketing Trends.